dgwozdz/HN_SO_analysis/README.md

 ### 3.15 Python

-In case of Python the visible similarity appears between the cumulative number of questions on <span style="color:blue">SO</span> and the cumulative number of points for topics on <span style="color:green">HN</span>…
+In case of Python the visible similarity appears between the cumulative number of questions on <span style="color:blue">SO</span> and the cumulative number of points for topics on <span style="color:green">HN</span>â€¦

 ![](readme_graphics/plots/20180602_python_SO_cnt_sum_cum_HN_all_score_sum_cum_double.png)

-…as well as for the cumulative number of questions on <span style="color:blue">SO</span> and the cumulative number of topics on <span style="color:green">HN</span>:
+â€¦as well as for the cumulative number of questions on <span style="color:blue">SO</span> and the cumulative number of topics on <span style="color:green">HN</span>:

 ![](readme_graphics/plots/20180602_python_SO_cnt_sum_cum_HN_all_cnt_sum_cum_double.png)

 ### 3.16 Shell

-The visible similarity appears between the cumulative number of questions on <span style="color:blue">SO</span> and the cumulative number of points for topics on <span style="color:green">HN</span>…
+The visible similarity appears between the cumulative number of questions on <span style="color:blue">SO</span> and the cumulative number of points for topics on <span style="color:green">HN</span>â€¦

 ![](readme_graphics/plots/20180602_shell_SO_cnt_sum_cum_HN_all_score_sum_cum_double.png)

-…as well as between the cumulative number of questions on <span style="color:blue">SO</span> and the cumulative number of topics on <span style="color:green">HN</span>:
+â€¦as well as between the cumulative number of questions on <span style="color:blue">SO</span> and the cumulative number of topics on <span style="color:green">HN</span>:

 ![](readme_graphics/plots/20180602_shell_SO_cnt_sum_cum_HN_all_cnt_sum_cum_double.png)